 Note 5: not used.

 Note 6: Note 4 above for LV generation substation tariffs will be applied for new customers from 1 April 2010.

+Note 7: Where a DNO Party has requested (and still requires) a generator to operate with a power factor of less than 0.95, excess reactive power charges will not apply (these instances are identified in the table as 'no RP charge').